 No. The CDC and leading health experts says getting the COVID-19 vaccine is the safer choice.
 COVID-19 is easily spread and can cause serious illness and even death if you get it.
 While you may not experience severe symptoms, you also risk giving it to your loved ones, who may get very sick or die.

 As we have learned much of this year, not one specific approach works to prevent the spread of COVID-19.
 While vaccines will work with our immune system so our bodies is better prepared to fight the virus if we are exposed, the virus will still be alive and present.
 Through rigorous practices, we have found that washing hands and using hand sanitizer while maintaining social distance when practicable and wearing face masks helps reduce our chances of being exposed or of spreading the virus to others.

-Colonial Oaks and Ashley Glen have been busy finding creative ways to stay together…even while we’re 6 feet apart.
+Colonial Oaks, Ashley Glen and Harvard Square have been busy finding creative ways to stay together…even while we’re 6 feet apart.

 It’s no secret that things have changed.
 While our loving and serving may look different, our team is still focused on making every day meaningful.
 We could spend all day telling all the innovative and fun things our teams have come up with to keep our residents connected and engaged – but it’s more fun to show you.